 Further reading 4 'Must-Have' Features of the Managed Backup Software

 Lastly, BaaS solutions are typically designed to help businesses concentrate on their core features, rather than tracking, managing, and maintaining backup procedures all the time.
 Backup and recovery operations can be set up to run automatically, troubleshooting is handled by the BaaS provider, and all the necessary details, such as notifications, billing, and storage details, can be managed from a single dashboard.

 Backup Solution Tailored for Businesses

-MSP360 Backup combines all the benefits mentioned above.
+MSP360 Backup combines all the benefits of backup as a service mentioned above.
 Perfectly tailored to the needs of small and medium-sized businesses, MSP360 Backup provides an easy-to-manage, cross-platform backup and recovery solution.
 With the 3-2-1 backup approach and improved recovery time objectives, you can ensure best-in-class data protection for any workload.